-process, we developed a annotation website that allowed annotators to view the review comment, the original code C_1 , the ground truth revised code C_2 , and the original pull request link in a single page.
+We employed a rigorous annotation process for the manual study of ChatGPT on the selected samples.
+To facilitate the annotation process, we developed a annotation website that allowed annotators to view the review comment, the original code C_1 , the ground truth revised code C_2 , and the original pull request link in a single page.
 The annotators were able to refer to the code, discussions, and commits in the original pull request if necessary to determine the annotation categories.
 Two co-authors independently annotated the samples along the three dimensions.
 When discrepancies occurred between the annotations of the two co-authors, a third author was consulted to resolve the issue through discussion.
 Conflicts were resolved every 50 samples, and annotation standards were aligned over eight rounds to ensure consistency and accuracy in the annotation process.
 It took 14 people days to perform the annotation in total.
-The final Cohen's Kappa coefficient [26] for Comment Relevance, Comment Information, and Code Change Category was 0.675, 0.696 and 0.888 respectively, suggesting moderate, moderate and strong agreement between the two annotators.
+The final Cohen's Kappa coefficient [25] for Comment Relevance, Comment Information, and Code Change Category was 0.675, 0.696 and 0.888 respectively, suggesting moderate, moderate and strong agreement between the two annotators.